Friday 16th November 2007

 The updraughts from the western slopes of Easby Moor make this a favourite place for hang-gliders to soar into the sky

-Looking south towards Urra Moor (the highest part of the North York Moors) in the far distance - it looks as though a nasty storm is brewing
+Looking south towards Urra Moor (the highest part of the North York Moors) in the far distance - a nasty storm is on the way

 To continue the